SarvarKh/ofn-wiki/How-Angular-Works!.md

 #How Angular works
-This is breakdown of our approach to Angular.js integration with Rails.
-Our particular case poses a handful of unique issues; we've made some non-standard design choices.
+Following is a breakdown of our approach to Angular.js integration with Rails.
+Our application poses a handful of uncommon issues and so contains some unusual design choices - deviating from the "Angular way" in specific cases.

 ## Big picture
-Here's a quick description of our design decisions, illustrating how to work with our Angular framework.
+Here's a quick description of our design decisions, outlining how we've configured Angular.

-#### The new layout is called 'Darkswarm'
+#### The new pretty layout is called 'Darkswarm'
 * All the relevant Coffeescript is inside app/assets/javascripts/darkswarm
 * Views are (predictably) inside app/views/darkswarm
+* Anything outside Darkswarm should (and must) be redundant

 ####Each page is a separate controller/view
 For simplicity we've elected to keep each page separate, rendered server-side.
 We are **not** using Angular routes or views.
+The pages are:
+* _/_ - Hubs and homepage (HubsCtrl)
+* _/producers_ - Producers listing (ProducersCtrl)
+* _/groups_ - Groups page (GroupsCtrl)
+* _/shop_ - Products page (ProductsCtrl)
+* /cart - Cart page (not currently in Angular)
+* /checkout - Checkout, finalize order (CheckoutCtrl, AccordionCtrl)

 ####Angular templates are automatically compiled and injected
 Anything inside app/assets/javascripts/templates will automatically be compiled, and injected by name into Angular's templateCache.
 Haml is supported.
 Templates can be accessed via templateUrl.